angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 If you have a problem, please feel free to open an [issue](https://github.com/d-koppenhagen/ngx-semantic-version/issues).
 And if you have any improvements, I'm especially happy about a [pull-request](https://github.com/d-koppenhagen/ngx-semantic-version/pulls).

-Happy code, commit and release!
 **Happy coding, committing and releasing!**

 <hr>

 ## Thank you

-Special thanks go to

-- [Ferdinand Malcher](https://twitter.com/fmalcher01) for revising this article and discussing things.
-- [Johannes Hoppe](https://twitter.com/fmalcher01) for revising this article and discussing things.
+Special thanks go to [Ferdinand Malcher](https://twitter.com/fmalcher01) and [Johannes Hoppe](https://twitter.com/fmalcher01) for revising this article and discussing things.